Isirame/Controls_Technical_Interview/Debugging_Challenge/TrafficControl/README.md

 - Answer the following questions:
   - What would you tell the junior engineer about ways that they could improve their code in the future?
 (1-3 sentences)
     - ADD YOUR ANSWER HERE
+	- Always have the full complement of cases in mind when setting up case selection blocks.
+Be aware of the syntax and of switch statements and the behavior of if statments.
+Values like "10" used in the draw functions can be made into constants.
+The variables verticalTrafficColor and horizontalTrafficColor can be of type traffic_light_colors_t in order to preclude the if-else statements in the set traffic lights functions.
   - How else would you change this code to make it better so you can build on it in the future?(1-10 sentences).
     - ADD YOUR ANSWER HERE
+	- Add the ability to take turns in any direction.
+This can be done by adding a variable to each new car or an array that keeps track of which way the car will turn.
+Some decision making logic will be needed to deal with multiple cars being in the intersection when one or more cars needs to make a turn.
+The setHorizontalTrafficLight and setVerticalTrafficLight can be merged into one function, setTrafficLight.
+	-

 Don't forget; we are interested in both your solution and your thought process.